Are you looking for the embroidery definition and how it all begun? You came to the right place.

 The thread work can be further accentuated with embellishments such as sequins, pearls, and beads.
 The fabric is first put into the embroidery hoops that stretch it taut across, making it easier for you to work on it.

-The variations in the different kinds of stitches render the embroidery design it’s unique style and look.
+The variations in the different kinds of stitches render the embroidery design it’s a unique style and look.

 The overall work takes an immense amount of time and patience.
 But, most importantly, it takes for one to know the necessary skills and understanding of how stitches work to achieve the desired result.